biologist79/ESPuino/README.md

 Optionally, GPIO 17 can be used to drive a Mosfet-circuit in order to switch off peripherals (SD, Neopixel, RFID and MAX98357a) if ESP32 is in deepsleep.
 Please refer the schematics for my [Lolin32-PCB](https://github.com/biologist79/ESPuino/blob/master/PCBs/Wemos%20Lolin32/Pictures/Tonuino-Lolin32-Schematics.pdf) for further informations.
 If you need further informations on transistor-circuits visit this [website](https://dl6gl.de/schalten-mit-transistoren.html). <br />
 In general I recommend using a [µSD-card-reader](https://www.ebay.de/itm/183106778276) that can be run solely with 3.3V (doesn't have a voltage-regulator - don't use it with 5V!).
-And by the way: when LiPo-battery is connected, there's no 5V.
-That's why I designed my [Lolin-PCBs](https://github.com/biologist79/ESPuino/tree/master/PCBs/Wemos%20Lolin32) with 3.3V only.

 ## Wiring (SD-card in 1 Bit SD-MMC mode) different to above
 | ESP32 (GPIO)  | Hardware              | Pin    | Comment                                                      |